Thomas-Bergmann/poker-tournament/README.md

 * add the pre-commit checker dev_env/git_hooks_pre-commit

 # Installation
+This installation is an example, you can choose your favorite database system, as long as there is a JPA support available.
 * Installation of PostgreSQL (http://www.postgresql.org/)
     * create two databases (accountdb and tournamentdb)
 * Installation of "Tomcat 8" (http://tomcat.apache.org/) to